Death toll of powerful earthquake in Haiti soars to 1,297

 The country of 11 million people received its first batch of U.S.-donated coronavirus vaccines only last month via a United Nations program for low-income countries.

-Sunday's count from Haiti’s Office of Civil Protection raised Saturday's death toll from 304 dead.
-The agency said more than 7,000 homes were destroyed and nearly 5,000 damaged.
+Haiti’s Office of Civil Protection said more than 7,000 homes were destroyed and nearly 5,000 damaged.
 Hospitals, schools, offices and churches were also affected.

 Medical workers from across the region were scrambling to help as hospitals in Les Cayes started running out of space to perform surgeries.